About the Book

 Reagan High was no dream assignment.
 Once famous for educational awards and football championships, the school was marked for closure in the standardized testing movement.

-But when Anabel Garza took the job, she started something no one expected.
+But when Anabel Garza took the job of principal, she started something no one expected.
 Racing against a deadline to lift scores, she set out to rebuild the kind of school that once unified neighborhoods across America, with plays and dances, yearbooks and clubs, crowded bleachers and teachers who brought books alive.

 And soon she was not alone.
 There was Derrick Davis, a star player on the basketball team in the early 1990s, teaching kids they could be winners.
 There was Candice Kaiser, a science teacher who had left hard partying behind for Christ, showing kids they could learn.
 There were JaQuarius Daniels, Ashley Brown and 900 other kids trying to pass the exams, escape the streets and restore the pride of a neighborhood, all while still growing up.